Service times

 The mourners will gather close to the entrance or in the waiting area a few minutes prior to the appointed time of the funeral service.

-When the principle mourners are ready to proceed, the coffin will be conveyed into the chapel by the bearers.
+When the principal mourners are ready to proceed, the coffin will be conveyed into the chapel by the bearers.
 The coffin will be placed on the catafalque at the top of the chapel and mourners will be directed to their seats, after which the service will proceed.

 At the moment during the service when the committal of the body takes place the coffin may be obscured from view by the curtains closing.
 The curtains can remain open if this is preferred.

-At the end of the service the mourners leave the chapel and may view the floral tributes displayed in the Flower Shelter opposite the exit to the chapel.
+At the end of the service the mourners leave the chapel and may view the floral tributes displayed in the flower shelter opposite the exit to the chapel.

 After the service

 Carleton Crematorium is a member of the Federation of British Cremation Authorities and is required to operate the service strictly in accordance with the Code of Conduct of Cremation Practice.
-This code provides the only ethical standard of cremation practice in Great Britain, a copy is available on the Federation of British Cremation Authorities website.
+This code provides the only ethical standard of cremation practice in Great Britain; a copy is available on the Federation of British Cremation Authorities website.

 The coffin is withdrawn into the receiving room where the name plate and identity card is carefully checked by the crematorium staff to ensure the correct identity.
-An identity card will accompany the coffin and resultant remains until their final dispersal or removal from the crematorium.
+An identity card will accompany the coffin, and resultant remains until their final dispersal or removal from the crematorium.

 The cremation usually commences shortly after the service.
 A cremator can physically only accept one coffin at a time, the only exception to this would be with special permission for a mother and baby or twin children to be cremated together.